redotvideo/revideo/CONTRIBUTING.md

 ### CI / CD

-We use Github Actions for CI/CD, you can find its configuration in `.github/workflows`.
+We use Github Actions for CI/CD, you can find their configuration in `.github/workflows`.
 Every pull request gets verified through the `.github/workflows/verify.yml` pipeline, which checks linting, code style, and runs some tests.